History of regulation

 Its powerhouse and spillway control the outflow from Lake Winnipeg.
 It has a capacity of 135 megawatts.

 With the construction of the diversion channels and Jenpeg, water levels increased along the Nelson River upstream.
 The dam prevents water from backing up into Kiskitto Lake.

-The Kiskitto Dam is 600 m long, with a maximum height of 15 m.
+The Kiskitto Dam is 600 metres long, with a maximum height of 15 metres.
 Kiskitto lake is regulated within its natural range, and water levels are controlled to provide maximum benefit for fish, wildlife, and recreational activities.

 A total of 16 separate dykes with a length of 14 km protect the lake from the higher levels of the Nelson River's west channel.

 A gated culvert was installed to supply water from the Nelson River's west channel, while a small channel and control structure were built to keep the lake from exceeding normal levels during periods of high precipitation.